-- the conditions applicable to management classes being provided for in the LPA/offering document; and - capital payments (both committed capital and preferred returns) being allocated to relevant investor classes in priority to management classes.
+- the conditions applicable being provided for in the LPA/offering document; and - capital payments (both committed capital and preferred returns) being allocated to relevant investors in priority to carried interest participants.

 Amendments to the LPA

 Under the ILP Act, it is possible to amend the LPA with the approval of the majority of the GPs and the majority of the LPs.
 The ILP Act also allows for certain amendments to proceed without the approval of the LPs where the depositary certifies that the changes do not prejudice the interests of LPs.
 In addition, in line with partnership structures in other jurisdictions, the ILP Act allows for the LPA itself to make specific provision as to what constitutes a "majority of LPs" (eg, a majority by value, by number or by class).